HerrErde/SubwaySurfers-Api/Explanations.md

 You can rename yourself by only changing the name value \
-This is the name value that shows everywhere up e.g. Player Profile, Top Run list After the change, all your requests have to use that new name until the 604800 second (7 days) refresh period expires.
+This is the name value that shows everywhere up e.g. Player Profile, Top Run list After the change, all your requests have to use that new name until the `604800` second (7 days) refresh period expires and you can change it again

 ## Json

 ### Register

-This will create a "empty" account that only creates a user with which you populate it with a player \
+This will create a "empty" account that only creates a user with which you populate with a player \
 It generates a idenity and a refresh token, with a ttl (time to live)

 ```json